-The Special Prosecutor, Martin Amidu, has revealed that the Commission on Human Rights and Administrative Justice (CHRAJ) understated the amounts of monies in the bank accounts of sacked Public Procurement Authority (PPA) Chief Executive Officer (CEO), Adjenim Boateng Adjei.
+THE Special Prosecutor (SP), Martin Amidu, has stated that the Commission for Human Rights and Administrative Justice (CHRAJ) appears to have miscalculated the amounts of money disclosed by the sacked Chief Executive Officer of the Public Procurement Authority (PPA), Adjenim Boateng Adjei.

 According to Mr. Amidu, bank statements from the three accounts of the PPA Boss showed there were more cash omitted by CHRAJ.

 He said the anti-graft body “underestimated” the monies involved as “exhaustively reviewed by the Auditor General for the SP’s Office.